NVIDIA/aistore/cmd/cli/resources/object.md

 ## Put object

-`ais put FILE|DIRECTORY BUCKET_NAME/[OBJECT_NAME]`<sup>[1](#ft1)</sup>
+`ais put -|FILE|DIRECTORY BUCKET_NAME/[OBJECT_NAME]`<sup>[1](#ft1)</sup>

-Put an object or entire directory (of objects) into the specified bucket.
+Put a file, entire directory (of files) or content from STDIN (`-`) into the specified bucket.
 If CLI detects that a user is going to put more than one file, it calculates the total number of files, total data size and checks if the bucket is empty, then shows all gathered info to the user and asks for confirmation to continue.
 Confirmation request can be disabled with the option `--yes` for use in scripts.

 ### Options